developer-shubham101/java-road-map/Docs/Threads/ThreadLocal and InheritableThreadLocal in Java Multithreading.md

 - Modifying the value in one thread doesn’t affect the value in another thread.

 #### **Use Cases:**
-- **User sessions**: Storing user-specific data such as authentication tokens, user preferences, etc.
+- **serializableClass.User sessions**: Storing user-specific data such as authentication tokens, user preferences, etc.
 - **Database connections**: Managing a database connection per thread without sharing the connection across multiple threads.
 - **Transaction management**: Keeping track of transaction states that are thread-local.